nus-cs2103/website-base/admin/project-assessment.md

-Note that project grading is ==not competitive (not bell curved)==. ==CS2103T projects will be assessed separately from CS2103 projects.== This is to account for the perceived difference in workload.
+Note that project grading is ==not competitive (not bell curved)==.
+CS2103T projects will be assessed separately from CS2103 projects.
+This is to account for the perceived difference in workload.
 Given below is the marking scheme.

 **Total**: 50 marks (:bust_in_silhouette: 40 individual marks + :busts_in_silhouette: 10 team marks)